 This is an old Transsylvanian recipe to make a sour cherry-mocha buttercream cake which is perfect for special occasions such as birthdays.
 It is a cake made with traditional ingredients; it is a bit of work to make the cake but the result pays for all the effort.
 Apart from the bakingsoda and cream of tartar there are no chemical additives involved.
 This cake should be made a day in advance to get a good consistency as well as nice blended flavours.

 There is a story behind this recipe.
-The Hungarian Anna Maria Vitális (now 86 jaar of age) from Kezdivásárhely (Targu-Secuiesc) makes this cake at family birthdays, and it is from her I got it.
+The Hungarian Anna Maria Vitális (born 1928) from Kezdivásárhely (Targu-Secuiesc) makes this cake at family birthdays, and it is from her I got it.
 She told her grandson Sasa, who loves this cake, how to make it, and he noted it down.
 Although he didn’t have any particular knowledge of cooking- and kitchen terminology (while on college he learned how to make simple meals with a special skill for fried eggs), he managed to translate it into English for me.
 Then it was my turn to adjust the translation to a recipe form.

 You will need: